mantidproject/mantid/docs/source/interfaces/indirect/Inelastic Data Analysis.rst

 Restrict allowed input files by name (via Settings symbol at the left-bottom corner) This will allow you to load input files with any names if unticked.
-This is particulary useful to be able to access *.nxs files while working with data from Direct spectrometer LET.
+This is particulary useful to be able to access *.nxs files while working with the data from Direct spectrometer LET.

 Four of the available tabs are QENS fitting interfaces and share common features and